daisyLsbu/TelemetryApplication/README.md

 ```

 4. Run the application using **one** of the following options:
-   **Option A — Use the launch script:** ./scripts/launch.sh
+   **Option A — Use the launch script:**  source scripts/launch.sh
-   **Option B — Use Build then run:** ./scripts/build.sh ./scripts/run.sh 5002
+   **Option B — Use Build then run:** source scripts/build.sh ./scripts/run.sh 5002
    **Option C — Manual execution:**
    Run the commands from `build.sh` and `run.sh` individually, one at a time.

-Download this setup script and copy it to the location in linux machine where you want the application to run.
-Execute setup.sh : ./setup.sh
-cd TelemetryApplication
-chmod +x scripts/launch.sh
-chmod +x scripts/build.sh
-./scripts/launch.sh
-or {./script/build.sh -> ./scripts/run.sh} or (execute command one by one from build.sh and run.sh)
 ### check troubleshoot file

 Or follow the steps below: